-Since 2001 the Baltic International Trawl Survey (BITS) has been carried out using a new (stratified random) design and a new standard gear (TV3).
+The Baltic International Trawl Survey (BITS) covers the area of the flounder stock in 24 and 25.
+Since 2001 the BITS has been carried out using the stratified random design and the standard gear (TV3).
 BITS surveys are performed twice a year, in 1st and 4th quarter.
-BITS surveys in SD 24 are performed by Germany and in SD 25 are performed by Poland, Denmark and Sweden.
+BITS surveys in SD 24 are performed by Germany and since 2016 also by Poland, and in SD 25 are performed by Poland, Denmark and Sweden.
 Data from that survey are available in DATRAS database.
 However, it should be noted, that age data in DATRAS contains age information derived by different age determination methods (both the old age reading method as well as the recommended method of slicing or the breaking and burning technique).
-It was agreed that for assessment purposes, only the recommended method have been available for SD 24 since 2009 (Germany) and for SD 25 from Poland for 1st quarters of 2000-2002, 2004-2010, since 2011 for both 1st and 4th quarters; from Denmark since 2012 and from Sweden since 2007.
+It was agreed that for assessment purposes, only the recommended aging method should be used.
+Survey age data determined with the recommended method have been available for SD 24 since 2009 (Germany) and for SD 25 from Poland for 1st quarters of 2000-2002, 2004-2010, since 2011 for both 1st and 4th quarters; from Denmark since 2012 and from Sweden since 2007.

 B.4.
-Commercial cpue
+Commercial CPUE